luoyetx/mini-caffe/README.md

 For openblas, I already put the library in the source code.

 ~~gflags, glog,~~ protobuf can be compiled by ourself, I add these libraries as submodules of mini-caffe.
-However, I also provide a pre-compiled version of these libraries.
-The binaries is compiled by VC12 for x86.
-You can download from [dropbox](https://www.dropbox.com/s/8zbimuiviiyede5/3rdparty-VC12-x86.zip?dl=0) or [baidu driver](http://pan.baidu.com/s/1hqOoCL2).

 To compile these libraries yourself, you should download the source code first.